 Companies use financial budgeting to facilitate planning and control within a business firm so that they can manage the financial aspects of their business and plan for new product expansion in the future.

 A strategic plan usually forms the basis for an organization's various budgets, which all come together in the master budget.
-It usually coincides with the fiscal year of the firm and may be broken down into quarters and further into months.
+It usually coincides with the fiscal year of the firm and can be broken down into quarters and further into months.
 If the firm plans for the master budget to roll from year to year, then it would usually add an extra month to the end of the budget to facilitate planning.
 It is called continuous budgeting.

 The budget committee usually develops the master budget for each year, guided by the budget director, who is usually the controller of the company.
 They usually plan the operating budgets first since information from the operating budgets is needed for the financial budgets.